MonTheDog/XAI-for-Diabetes/README.md

 - The summarization.py script includes the LLM-based summarization logic as well as the user interface built with Streamlit.
 - The requirements.txt file lists all the required Python dependencies to run the project.
 - The results.pkl and scaler.pkl files contain serialized Python objects used within the scripts.
+- The prompt hisotry.txt file contains the prompt iterations in order.

 ## Setup
 ```bash